10 Ways how to stop gambling addiction

 2. Take each day as it comes

-The golden rule of addiction recovery is to take each day as it comes.
-It means waking up and recommitting to the process of addiction recovery every single day.
-Despite stressful circumstances and regardless of what happened the day before, a person should make a conscious decision to carry on.
+This advice additionally means waking up and recommitting to the process of addiction recovery every single day.
+Despite stressful circumstances and regardless of what happened the day before, a person needs to make a conscious decision to carry on.
 This is the best way to stop gambling.

 To do this, it’s useful to practice mindfulness.
 Mindfulness means focusing one’s awareness on the present.
 Use mindfulness to concentrate on every day without allowing bad moments from the day before to tear you down.
 At the same time, try not to focus on the day after.